la-haute-societe/three-dee-boilerplate/README.md

 grunt
 ```

 This command will compile typescript sources + concat them in one file.
-When done this will launch a webserver (from the deploy/ folder) and watch changed files to rerun the compiling and reload the browser if needed.
+When done this will launch a web-server (from the deploy/ folder) and watch changed files to re-run the compiling and reload the browser if needed.
-If you need just compiling :
+If you just need compiling :

 ```
 grunt dev
 ```

-Or if you need production compiling (with sourcers obfuscation) :
+Or if you need production compiling (with sources obfuscation) :

 ```
 grunt dist